Explore Dorset’s historic market towns

-The historic market town of Bridport is renowned for its rope making industry, Palmers Brewery and twice weekly street markets.
+The historic market town of Bridport is renowned for its rope making industry and Palmers Brewery.
+Come and explore and twice weekly street markets.

 There’s a thriving Arts Scene, galleries to browse, Arts Centre, the Electric Palace vintage theatre and the re-developed Bridport Museum with its local history.

 Palmers Brewery in Bridport has been brewing since 1794

 Ancient Dorchester is the county town of Dorset and in the heart of Dickens’ country!
 The famous novelist Charles Dickens lived in Dorchester and was born nearby.